aqzx127/Better-Budget/README.md

 # 💸 Better Budget (Web App)

  - 🎯 **Purpose**: BetterBudget, is a project dedicated to empowering individuals and families to take control of their finances.
-We believe that with the right tools and insights, people can make more informed financial decisions, achieve their financial goals, and secure their financial future.
+I believe that with the right tools and insights, people can make more informed financial decisions, achieve their financial goals, and secure their financial future.

  - 👉 **Features**: *Personalized Expense Tracking - AI Assistant - Goal Setting/Tracking - Simplistic Usage*